How can I get to know you so I can decide if you're the right designer for me?

 How much does this cost?

 The easy answer is that it can cost as much or as little as you want it to.
 You're going to set your budget and I can work with any budget you set.
-I have some great tricks for working with smaller budgets and can help you understand why you may want to spend a little more on some key pieces.
+I have some great tricks for working with smaller budgets and can help you understand where you may want to invest in some key pieces.
 I also have access to resources for fine furnishings and custom pieces for clients who desire that.

 I have no idea what style I like and I've been avoiding this project, how can you help?